Tylermarshall21/AstrosCheating/README.md

 <!-- badges: end -->

-The goal of AstrosCheating is to …
+The goal of AstrosCheating is to give insight into the Houston Astros 2017 cheating scandal by providing data and sample analysis regarding the situtation.

 ## Installation